Jan Dejnožka Home Page

 Book / Kniha 6: The Growth of a Thinker: A Chapbook of Poems

 Here is the free download of the book on ResearchGate.
 The book is updated to 2016.
 There are some love poems, but the main topics are religion, philosophy, and mythology.
-In the main philosophy poem, “Karma,” I give the concept of karma a 23 page workout.
+In the main philosophy poem, “Karma,” I give the concept of karma a 23 page workout and find it wanting.

 Basic Information: book summary and praise.
 It is here on Amazon.com.

 Book / Kniha 7: Two Sermons